zendiy-mgos/hass-mqtt/README.md

 |entity_cfg|Entity configuration parameters.
 See [ha_entity_cfg_t](https://github.com/zendiy-mgos/hass/blob/master/README.md#ha_entity_cfg_t) for more details.|
 |mqtt_cfg| (Optionla) MQTT configuration parameters.
 See [ha_mqtt_switch_cfg_t](ha_mqtt_switch_cfg_t) for more details.|

-**Example** - Create a switch that publishes its state when the MQTT connection, turns on the built-in LED when the `'ON'` command is received, and turns off it after 5 seconds.
+**Example** - Create a switch that publishes its state when the MQTT connection, turns on the built-in LED when the `'ON'` command is received, and turns it off automatically after 5 seconds.
 The system uptime is published as entity's attribute as well.
 ```c
 /* state-get handler for reading switch state */
 bool my_on_state_get(HA_ENTITY_HANDLE handle,